EDUCBA Logo

 There are various methods to connect Google Analytics to the WordPress Website.
 The easiest way for most WordPress users is to include Google Analytics on their Websites with Google Analytics WordPress Plugin.

-If you are looking to include Google Analytics in the WordPress Website, Google has covered it with the easiest method of powerful plugin which is Site Kit by Google.
+If you want to include Google Analytics in the WordPress Website, Google has covered it with the easiest method of the powerful plugin, Site Kit, by Google.

 WordPress Google Analytics - Site Kit